Arthur Dallidet: Trade unionist and party worker

 In July 1930 Dallidet joined the Sulzer company in Saint-Denis.
 During this period he became involved in militant activity after having managed to join the Jeunesses communistes (JC, Communist Youth) on his third application, and the French Communist Party on his second application in May 1932.

 In 1933 he became secretary of his cell at Sulzer, and of a union section with twenty members.

 He was involved with the Committee of Unemployed of the 18th arrondissement, spoke at assemblies of the unemployed and joined in hunger marches during the Leipzig trial.

 He began to submit articles to l'Humanité.

 Due to his militancy Dallidet was fired from Sulzer on 8 June 1933.
 He found work with other companies, using a false name.

 On 9 February 1934 he marched in a procession of Renault workers, and climbed a lamppost to speak to them.
 He was arrested but released.

 He signed up as unemployed, ate at soup kitchens, and led the Communists in Renault from outside as a secretary of the local party section.

 He was placed in charge of the union paper l'Ile Seguin L'Ile du Diable, where he published a cartoon of Louis Renault that was a great success.

 He was a member of the Communist party's Regional Office in Paris West and of the council of the Unitary Federation of metalworkers.

 The party leadership assigned Dallidet to take courses at the Leninist School in Moscow, leaving in September 1935.

 Dallidet returned to France in October 1936 and was given a permanent position in the PCF Cadre Commission as assistant to Maurice Tréand.

 The Cadre Commission (commission des cadres) was set up to "verify" comrades and ensure "that a thing was what it was supposed to be" – to root out informers and politically unreliable members.
 One technique was to require that all PCF members fill out an autobiographical questionnaire, which could then be analyzed.

 Maurice Tréand was appointed secretary early in 1933.

-The Cadre Commission was somewhat secretive, and worked directly with Maurice Thorez, Eugen Fried (Note: The Czechoslovakian Eugen Fried was the Comintern "referent" who was given responsibility for overseeing the French Communist Party at the end of 1930.) and the Communist International's agencies.
+The Cadre Commission was somewhat secretive, and worked directly with Maurice Thorez, Eugen Fried (Note: The Czechoslovak Eugen Fried was the Comintern "referent" who was given responsibility for overseeing the French Communist Party at the end of 1930.) and the Communist International's agencies.

 Dallidet was the second functionary to be assigned to the commission.

 Dallidet followed the party line and approved of the Molotov–Ribbentrop Pact in August 1939.